 Music City Central (MCC), MTA's downtown transit station, opened in the fall of 2008, replacing the outdoor transit mall on Deaderick Street in downtown Nashville.
 The Grand Opening was Friday, Oct.
 24, and buses rolled for the first time from the new facility Sunday, Oct.
 26. The transit station is next to Municipal Auditorium and is bordered by 4th and 5th Avenues North on Charlotte Avenue in downtown Nashville's Central Business District.

-Plans for MCC have been in progress since 2004.
+Plans for MCC began in 2004.
 The facility was under construction for 15 months and was completed on schedule and on budget.

 MCC provides a warm and inviting environment for commuters and brings the city in line with other markets of the same size that already have such a facility for transit customers.
 The station incorporates Nashville's strong music foundation throughout its indoor and outdoor spaces, creating a strong sense of place for riders, visitors and employees.